Table of Content

 The fact that the program uses so many exercises means that the author has not yet refined it into a polished jump training methodology.

-And while you do take away great things from both, if BoingVert was more polished and was able to combine these two programs, it might not need the whopping 30 weeks total to complete.
+And while you do take away great things from both, if BoingVert was more polished and was able to combine the two parts, it might not need the whopping 30 weeks total to complete.

 At this point, The Jump Manual seems much more developed if you’re looking for a weight-based training program.

-- Super Long (30 weeks)
+Super Long (30 weeks)